kaoyuyukao/SRITrack/Readme.md

 SRITrack is a multi-object tracking framework designed for sports broadcasting scenarios, where frequent occlusion, dynamic camera motion, and target re-entry are common.
 The framework focuses on identity continuity under long-term occlusion and re-entry conditions, which are prevalent in sports videos with dynamic viewpoints and player circulation.

+Under the online tracking protocol, SRITrack achieves 85.2% HOTA on the SportsMOT benchmark (train+val), highlighting its effectiveness in maintaining identity consistency in sports broadcast scenarios with frequent target re-entry.

 This implementation follows a sequence-based inference pipeline using a DIRS file to load image folders and supports both:
 - Private detection (run detector)
 - Public detection (load det.txt)